vtex-apps/product-price/docs/README.md

 ### Step 3 - Editing the values on Site Editor

-Every Product Price message uses the [ICU Message Format](https://format-message.github.io/icu-message-format-for-translators/), which means you can interpolate values and apply some conditions to the message.
-This makes it possible to fully edit the prices' messages.
-Every block has its values that can be interpolated in the message and you can check them out in the description of the field on site-editor:
+Every Product Price's block uses the [ICU Message Format](https://format-message.github.io/icu-message-format-for-translators/).

+This makes it possible to fully edit the messages exported by each Product Price's block.
+Check it out in the admin's Site Editor:

 ![image](https://user-images.githubusercontent.com/8443580/77782384-f6896b00-7035-11ea-8808-fb2a5533d1a6.png)

-Another special feature these messages have are `markers`, which gives the possibility to wrap a part of the message in a `span` with its own CSS handle.
+Each of these messages has `markers` responsible for wrapping a part of the message with its own CSS handle.
 To use `markers` in your message, do the following:

 1 - Add to the prop `markers` a marker name, for example: `"markers": ["highlight"]` 2 - Open the Site Editor and click to edit the block